 If you are someone who can easily be distracted, pay close attention to this part.
 As you might already know, distractions come from various sources.
-For a WordPress developer, they are mainly the computer and cell phone, where you can get distracted by prank calls and notifications from Facebook, Twitter, Instagram and alike social media channels.
+For a WordPress developer, they are mainly the computer and cell phone, where you can get distracted by prank calls and notifications from Facebook, Twitter, Instagram and other social media channels.
 So, the advice here is to be tough.
 Turn off your cell phone’s Wifi, close all irrelevant tabs on the computer and get your head in the game!

 Another common distraction, I’d say, is time wasters.
 These people can be your friends, your colleagues, anyone who slows you down with frequent phone calls, SMS messages or emails.
 Because each interruption takes more time to recover.
 You should identify repeatable time wasters and kindly talk with them about the issue.